kebiabc/Robotic-project/README.md

 ## Project Goal
-The project is based on [TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/#autonomous-driving) and [Niryo Ned2](https://docs.niryo.com/product/ned2/v1.0.0/en/index.html) Create the coordination with TurtleBot3 and Niryo Ned2
+The project is based on [TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/#autonomous-driving) and [Niryo Ned2](https://docs.niryo.com/product/ned2/v1.0.0/en/index.html)

+In this project, we try to create the coordination with TurtleBot3 and Niryo Ned2.

 Main Project Divided in Two Parts: